multiversx/mx-sdk-playground/welcome.md

 sc-meta new --template=ping-pong-egld --name=ping-pong --path=$CONTRACTS
 ```

-Upon creating a contract, make sure to reference it (and its `meta` crate) in `contracts/Cargo.toml`.
-For example:
+Upon creating a contract, make sure to reference it in `.vscode/settings.json`, so that `rust-analyzer` is able to discover it:

 ```
-[workspace]
-resolver = "2"

-members = [
+"rust-analyzer.linkedProjects": [
-    "adder",
-    "adder/meta",
-    "ping-pong",
-    "ping-pong/meta"
+    "contracts/adder/Cargo.toml",
+    "contracts/ping-pong/Cargo.toml"
 ]
 ```

 ### Building contracts